 Eco-Schools is operated by the Foundation for Environmental Education (FEE) whose main partners include the United Nations Environment Programme (UNEP) and the United Nations Educational, Scientific and Cultural Organisation (UNESCO).

 Green-Schools in Ireland is operated and co-ordinated by the Environmental Education Unit of An Taisce (FEE member for Ireland), in partnership with Local Authorities throughout the country, is supported by the Department of Environment, Community and Local Government, the Department of Transport, Tourism and Sport and is sponsored by the Wrigley Company Ltd.

-RPNS has been taking part in the Green-Schools initiative since 2008.
-We have been awarded two Green Flags to date.
-One on the theme of litter and waste, and one in relation to energy.
-We are currently working towards our third flag, on the theme of water.
+RPNS has been taking part in the Green-Schools initiative since 2008 and we have been awarded four Green Flags to date: one on the theme of litter and waste, one in relation to energy, one for water conservation and the fourth for transport..
+We are currently working towards our fifth flag, on the theme of biodiversity.

 Every year a Green-Schools Committee is elected, consisting of two members (one boy and one girl) from each class from 1st to 6th Class.
-Two teachers from the school will lead the committee.
-The committee will have regular meetings to discuss Green-Schools issues and to implement iniatives.
-They will endeavour to gain as many Green-Schools flags as possible through participation in each two-year programme and to maintain the existing flags.
+Two teachers from the school lead the committee.
+The committee has regular meetings to discuss Green-Schools issues and to implement iniatives.
+They endeavour to gain as many Green-Schools flags as possible through participation in each two-year programme and to maintain the existing flags.

 30th January 2015